henrybear327/blog/content/post/sideProjects/vpn-using-home-ip.md

 The final solution is actually pretty simple.
 Client traffic coming from VPN subnet to GCP are redirected through ss tunnel to rpi, then exit to the world from there.

+So basically
+* Install wireguard and shadowsocks on vpn server and rpi
+* Connect vpn server and rpi with wireguard
+* Setup shadowsocks server on rpi
+* Setup shadowsocks client on vpn server, connect to shadowsocks server on rpi, and forward traffic to shadowsocks server

 ## Install shadowsocks on vpn server and rpi

 * `go get -u -v github.com/shadowsocks/go-shadowsocks2`